alankrit98/Neuronix.AI/README.md

 # Neuronix.AI - AI SaaS Platform

 Neuronix.AI is a full-stack AI-powered SaaS platform built using the **PERN stack (PostgreSQL, Express.js, React, Node.js)**.
-It enables users to generate and manage AI-driven content with tools like background removal, text generation, image generation, and more.
+It is a onestop solution which enables users to generate and manage AI-driven content with tools like background removal, text generation, image generation, resume review and more.

 > ⚡️ Empower users with the potential of AI directly through your browser.